Greek burglars cash in as savers flee banks

 “We used to sleep outside with the doors unlocked.
 Now we don’t feel safe even when we lock up.
 They break into homes, shops, businesses.
 There is a surge in robberies here.”

-In Iraklion, a working class neighborhood of Athens, local people say some thieves have become so brazen that they often prowl in broad daylight, even when a family is in.
+In Iraklion, a working class neighbourhood of Athens, local people say some thieves have become so brazen that they often prowl in broad daylight, even when a family is in.

 “Burglars hear that people are scared and withdrawing money and they hit homes randomly hoping they will be lucky,” he said.
 “I feel like I’ve been naive.
 We always used to leave all the doors open; we had nothing to worry about.”